Teaching banner.jpg

 • Spring 2023: Graduate Pro-Seminar

-• Spring 2023: Seminar on Freedom of Expression
+• Spring 2023: Undergraduate Seminar on Freedom of Expression

 • Spring 2022: Graduate Pro-Seminar

-• Fall 2015 and Spring 2016: General education (preparation for the entry exam of the French National School for the Judiciary) (year long graduate level course).
+• Fall 2015 and Spring 2016: General Education (preparation for the entry exam of the French National School for the Judiciary)

 Supervision of students